dmytro-parfenov/ngx-drag-resize/projects/ngx-drag-resize/README.md

 </div>
 ```

-A simple resize will work only by using scroll or two fingers on touch devices
+_A simple resize works only via scrolling or using two fingers on touch devices._

 ```
 <div ngxResize>resize me</div>
 ```

-Resize using borders.
-You have to style all elements as you want.
+_Resize using borders, and style all elements as desired._

 ```
 <div ngxResize>